-These sites were two of the many recorded archaeological that resulted from a systematic Phase IB reconnaissance.
-The cluster of sites was recommended as an archeological district, but the NYSHPO has yet to create such a designation.
+These sites were two of the many recorded archeological that resulted from a systematic Phase IB reconnaissance.
+The cluster of sites was recommended as an archeological district, but the NYSHPO has yet to create such a designation (Hudson Mohawk Archaeological Consultants 2008).